hoodoer/Drag-n-Hash/README.md

 # DragonHash
 Demo code JavaScript POC that tricks user into sending Windows hash to responder.

-Requires Chrome on Windows, and automatic downloads turned on.
+Requires Chromium based browser on Windows, and automatic downloads turned on.
 Does not work if user has set Chrome to ask where to save files for every download.

 Demo app hosted at:
 https://www.dragonhash.fun